emilk/eon/README.md

 A document can be one of:
 * A single value, e.g. `{foo: 42, bar: 32}` or `1337`
-* The contents of a Map, e.g. `foo: 42, bar: 32` (this is syntactic suger so you don't have to wrap the document in `{}`)
+* The contents of a Map, e.g. `foo: 42, bar: 32` (this is syntactic sugar so you don't have to wrap the document in `{}`)
 * The contents of a List, e.g. `32 46 12` (useful for a stream of values, e.g. like [ndjson](https://docs.mulesoft.com/dataweave/latest/dataweave-formats-ndjson))

 Commas are optional in Eon, so `[1,2,3]` is the same as `[1 2 3]`.
-By convention, commas are included then multiple values are on the same line, but omitted for multi-line maps and lists.
+By convention, commas are included when multiple values are on the same line, but omitted for multi-line maps and lists.

 Whitespace is not significant (other than as a token separator).